Loading...

 Led Zeppelin's Physical Graffiti (1975, Swan Song Records) is undeniably the band's magnum opus, and quite possibly the most comprehensive statement of who Led Zeppelin were and how they evolved into the world's greatest rock ‘n' roll band.
 Fans obviously agreed by voting with their wallets, taking the album to 17x platinum in the US alone, while topping the Billboard album charts in both the US and UK.
 Rhino is celebrating the legacy of Led Zeppelin and the 50th anniversary of Physical Graffiti by offering a 3-LP set that includes a third disc of bonus material (all outtakes and rough tracks taken from the 2015 deluxe edition).
 A new companion disc is also available, Live E.P., that features concert performances of four Physical Graffiti tracks that were taken from recordings made at Earls Court (1975) and Knebworth (1979).
 The companion disc is available as either a 12-inch LP or a CD.

 Both the 50th anniversary LP package and the 12-inch EP were created by Optimal in Germany.
-Physical Graffiti's die-cut, single pocket outer jacket perfectly matched the appearance of my original set; that's also true of its printed inner sleeves, which perfectly aligned with the jacket's die-cut windows.
+Physical Graffiti's die-cut, top-loading, single pocket outer jacket perfectly matched the appearance of my original set; that's also true of its printed inner sleeves, which perfectly aligned with the jacket's die-cut windows.
 The 50th anniversary edition also includes a repro of the poster for the album's original release, and sets ordered from the band's website also include a repro of the printed program from their Earls Court live shows in support of the album.
-Live E.P. features only a single sleeve jacket, and while its theme complements that of the catalog album, it's fairly spartan in terms of appearance and artwork.
+Live E.P. features a standard single jacket, and while its theme complements that of the catalog album, it's fairly spartan in terms of appearance and artwork.
 I inserted rice paper liners into the printed inner sleeves of Physical Graffiti; the Live E.P. arrived already inserted into a rice-paper lined sleeve.
 While Physical Graffiti was taken from Jimmy Page's 2015 remasters; Live E.P. was newly remastered by Page and Felix Davis.
 My promo copies were perfectly flat, with glossy and pristine surfaces that exhibited no appreciable noise during playback.
 Both Physical Graffiti and Live E.P. are available at Rhino's web store HERE, and can also be found at a variety of online and brick and mortar locations, including your local independent record store.

 Led Zeppelin, Physical Graffiti.
 (3) 180 Gram Swan Song LPs, $64.98